lmc-eu/spirit-design-system/docs/migrations/web-react/MIGRATION-v2.md

 #### Migration Guide

 Either install newer version of the `spirit-icons` package or add `danger` named icon to your project's icons.

+### Alert: `role="alert"`

+The `role="alert"` has been removed from the default setting of the component.

+The alert role is used to communicate an important and usually time-sensitive message to the user.
+When this role is added to an element, the browser will send out an accessible alert event to assistive technology products which can then notify the user.
+The alert role should only be used for information that requires the user's immediate attention, which is typically content that is dynamically displayed (such as form validation message etc.), not for content that appears on page load.
+It should not be used on HTML that the user hasn't interacted with.

+For more information see [ARIA: alert role][alert-role-documentation].

+#### Migration Guide

+In case you need to use the component as an information that requires the user's immediate attention, you can use `role="alert"` as an [additional attribute][readme-additional-attributes].

 ### FileUploader: FileUploaderAttachment `buttonLabel` and `editButtonLabel` Props